BU-Spark/ml-herbarium/transcription/synonym/synonym-README.md

 This function takes a string as input and returns a string as output.
 The input string is assumed to be a word or a phrase.
-The output string is the same as the input string, except that if the input string is a phrase, then the output string is the first word of the phrase.
+The output string is the same as the input string, except that if the input string contains anything other than genus and species, then the output string is the first two words of the phrase.

 ## syn_pure()

-This function takes a dictionary of synonyms and returns a dictionary of synonyms with only one word.
+This function takes a dictionary of synonyms (syn) and returns a dictionary of synonyms (syn_pure) with only genus and species.
 The input dictionary is a dictionary of synonyms, where the key is the word and the value is the synonym.
 The output dictionary is a dictionary of synonyms, where the key is the word and the value is the synonym.
-The output dictionary only contains synonyms with one word.
+The output dictionary only contains synonyms with genus and species.
-The output dictionary is saved as a pickle file.
+The output dictionary (syn_pure) is saved as a pickle file.